-Once at the lake it was time to unload our gear from the many nooks and crannies and start the festivities.
+Once at the lake it was time to unload our gear and start the festivities.
 Cottage life is wonderful with sailing, swimming and playing with the children in and out of the water.
-That evening we attended a Community Hall Dance at Youbou until 1AM.
-The next morning we shared more old stories before a swim and water-ski ride.
+In the evening we attended a Community Hall Dance at Youbou and stayed until 1AM.
+The next morning we swapped more old stories before a swim and water-ski ride.

 Time to go home and another adventure as we flew 10 minutes to the town's marina to be greeted by many boating enthusiasts who envied the freedom we were enjoying.
 After an ice-cream and gasoline top-up, we graciously thanked the folks for their kind compliments about our Challenger.

-In a few short minutes we could see the Georgia Straight once again and it was power down time to get back at the low level scenery we enjoyed so much the previous day.
+In a few short minutes we could see the Georgia Straight once again and it was time to throttle back to get down at the low level scenery we had enjoyed so much the previous day.

-Approaching home we called Comox Tower to here a friendly voice of an old friend and fellow aviation enthusiast working the mic.
+Approaching home we called Comox Tower to hear the friendly voice of an old friend and fellow aviation enthusiast working the mic.
 Then it was down with the landing gear as we completed the checks to land on the runway by the sea.

-The plane now in bed in it's hangar, all is done ready to launch on another adventure to Comox Lake tomorrow.
+The plane is now tucked away in it's hangar and all is made ready to launch on an adventure to Comox Lake tomorrow.

 I would defy anyone to find a better machine for this type of operation within even double the investment.
 My advice to anyone who might enjoy this type of plane is to get one quickly, build it carefully and invest in the upgrades that you require.
 Then learn to fly it well and go out and enjoy what the Challenger does best - put big smiles on peoples' faces.

-For another of Dale's great pictures check out the Challenger Gallery!
+For another of Dale's excellent pictures check out the

 To learn and see more order our comprehensive information package and video!